Eduap-com/WordMat/CONTRIBUTING.md

 I cannot solve the issue if I cannot recreate the problem.
 Hence it is important to write the version of WordMat you are using and if it is Windows or Mac.
 If the problem is related to a math expression in Word you must attach a Word-document with the math-expression causing the problem, not just a screenshot.
 Some problems are caused by incorrect entering of the math expression which looks correct.
 I can only identify this from a worddocument by inspecting the linear code.
+Be adviced that I work on the project depending on time available and motivation.
+You cannot always expect swift response, and some minor issues or issues that require a lot of work might not be prioritized.
+Any help is appreciated :-)

 Translations
 -----------------